ds300/derivablejs/README.md

 });
 ```

-OK, now suppose that there are 15 users and all but one are invisible so the message is hidden.
+OK, now suppose that there are three users and two of them are invisible so the message is hidden.
 If an invisible user leaves, this is what happens:

-1. `numUsers$` gets set to `14`
+1. `numUsers$` gets set to `2`
-2. `allInvisible$` gets set to `true`
+2. `allInvisible$` gets set to `true` (because `numInvisibleUsers$` hasn't been updated yet)
 3. the 'all invisible' notification is shown
-4. `numInvisibleUsers$` gets set to `13`
+4. `numInvisibleUsers$` gets set to `1`
 5. `allInvisible$` gets set to `false`
 6. the 'all invisible' notification is hidden

 You might have noticed that steps 2, 3, 5, and 6 should not have happened.
 This is what people in the know call a *glitch*.

 So what went wrong?
-Here's the low-down: Observables are built on top of event streams, which are built on top of callbacks.
-Callbacks are all about handling events, and events are all about triggering effects (either state updates or side effects).
-So when an event happens, you just *have* to notify people who are listening for that event, otherwise nothing happens.
-This results in a depth-first traversal of the observable graph which can cause glitchy behavior as illustrated above.
+Here's the low-down: Observables are built on top of callbacks, callbacks are all about handling events, and events are all about triggering effects (either state updates or side effects).
+So when an event is triggered, you simply *must* notify listeners, otherwise nothing happens!
+But if the listeners have listeners, they have to be notified too!
+This results in a depth-first traversal of the Observable graph which can cause glitchy behavior as illustrated above.

-### Derivables

-Derivables are an observable-like state container which satisfy the notion that **state changes should not cascade over time**, e.g. if the value of state A depends on the value of state B, updates to B should atomically include updates to A—*they should be the same update*, i.e. there should be no accessible point in time where A has been updated but B has not.
-We don't seem to have a handle on this issue, and it causes serious mess in our brains and code.

-This library cleans that mess up by enabling you to make pure declarative statements about how your bits of state depend on each other.
-Then, when you update any bits of 'root' state, clever computer-sciency stuff happens in order to keep everything in synch.
-Observables based on event streams (e.g. in Rx, Bacon, Kefir, xstream, ...) can't guarantee this because they conflate two very different concerns: event handling and state updates.
-This is also one of the reasons they have such notoriously labyrinthine APIs.
+Derivables get around this problem by using a push-pull system: if atomic state is changed, control is pushed directly to the leaves of the dependency graph which then pull changes down through the graph, automatically ensuring that nodes are evaluated in the correct order to avoid glitches.

-Since Derivables focus only on state updates, they are remarkably reasonaboutable and have a clean and concise API.
-They can also do a couple of other things which Observables can't:
+Since Derivables only have to model atomic and derivative state, they can do a few things waaay better than Observables:

+- **Grokkability/Wieldiness**

+  Observables have notoriously labyrinthine APIs and semantics.
+Some might argue that it's because they're so powerful, but I would argue that it's because they try to do too much.
+You don't need that mess.
+Derivables only do a subset of what Observables try to do, but they do it cleanly and safely.
+You wouldn't use a chainsaw to dice an onion, would you?

 - **Laziness**:

-  Derivables have fine-grained laziness, which means that only the things you actually need to know about right now are kept up to date.
-This sounds like just a neat trick, but it allows one to do all kinds of immensely practical things.
+  Derivables have fine-grained laziness, which means that only the things you actually need to know about right now are kept up-to-date.
+This sounds like just a neat trick, but it allows one to do all kinds of insanely practical things.
 More on that later.

 - **Automatic Memory Management**

-  Observables are implemented on top of callbacks, which means you need to explicitly say when you don't need them anymore to avoid memory leaks.
+  Since Observables are implemented on top of callbacks, you need to explicitly say when you don't need them anymore to avoid memory leaks.
 Derivables, on the other hand, have the same properties as ordinary JavaScript objects. i.e. if you simply lose your references to them, they go away.

-  Again, this sounds like a minor thing at first, but turns out to be profoundly liberating.
+  Again, this sounds like a minor thing at first, but it turns out to be profoundly liberating.

+### Derivables

 There are two types of Derivable:

 - **Atoms**

   Atoms are simple references to immutable values.
-They are the 'root' state mentioned before: the ground truth from which all else is derived.
+They are the ground truth from which all else is derived.

   ```javascript
   import {atom} from 'derivable';